 SYSTEMS APPROACH TO EMPLOYMENT AND TRAINING

-The Office of Human Resources (OHR), the Internal Standards and Analysis Section (ISAS) and the Organizational Development Bureau (ODB), which are a part of the Professional Standards Division, have designed a systems approach to attracting, selecting, hiring, and training.
+The Office of Human Resources (OHR), the Backgrounds Section, and the Organizational Development Bureau (ODB), which are a part of the Professional Standards Division, have designed a systems approach to attracting, selecting, hiring, and training.
 Hiring qualified candidates can only be accomplished if qualified applicants are encouraged to work for the LVMPD.
 The effort to recruit a qualified workforce is the responsibility of every LVMPD employee.
 Additionally, the LVMPD calls upon community leaders, agencies and interest groups to support this employment effort.
 OHR has literature that is available to anyone interested in employment with the LVMPD, in addition to the information contained on this site.
 Potential applicants are also encouraged to visit www.protectthecity.com for additional information about the LVMPD and employment.

 The various Department sections that specialize in different aspects of the recruiting, selecting, hiring, and training processes are as follows: